plural-activism/.github/profile/README.md

 A collection of documents, discussions, and other randomnesses, about telling the world we're cool.

+### Index :

+- awesome-plural
+A list of apps, websites, media, communities, links and other related resources about and around Plurality.

+- plural-pride-walk

+No

 ### Gang of curators :

 |System | Person | Description | Link |